-Although this strategy is too extensive for business-to-consumer (B2C) products, it’s more suitable for large-scale, enterprise-level transactions.
+Although this strategy is too extensive for business-to-consumer (B2C) products, it’s more suitable for large-scale, enterprise-level b2b sales.
 Keep reading to learn more about account based selling, including how to effectively implement this strategy into your sales process.
 This ABS guide should help you decide if this sales approach is right for your organization.

 Continue reading or use the following links to jump ahead to these topics:

 - ABS vs. Account Based Marketing